Pros & Cons of PayPal for Small Businesses

 Includes Multichannel Sales Features

-If you are an online business owner who wants to participate in occasional in-person sales, such as trade shows, fairs, and farmers markets, PayPal’s POS (PayPal Zettle) and competitive processing rates are a viable option.
-It provides you with inventory tracking and basic restaurant tools and clock-in/out features to ensure that your sales run smoothly.
+If you are an online business owner who wants to participate in occasional in-person sales, such as trade shows, fairs, and farmers’ markets, PayPal’s POS (PayPal Zettle) and competitive processing rates are a viable option.
+It provides you with inventory tracking, basic restaurant tools, and clock-in/out features to ensure that your sales run smoothly.
 The mobile app comes with a complete register that lets you ring up sales and manage your inventory.

 Want to sell on social media?
 PayPal’s commerce platform can host your listings, so you can sell online even without a website.
 PayPal provides you with tools to create listings that generate links you can share on Facebook and Instagram and via email, text, and chats.
 All you need to do is connect the PayPal Commerce Platform to your social media, and your customers can start making purchases securely.